top of page

 The Gift of Reconnecting: What Nonspeaking Students Teach Us About Communication and Inclusion

-About thirty years ago, as a brand-new teacher, I stood in front of my first 6th-grade class, full of nerves, excitement, and hope.
+About thirty years ago, I stood in front of my first 6th-grade class.
+I was filled with nerves, excitement, and hope.
 Among my students was a quiet boy named Jeremy, who had autism.
-Back then, our understanding of autism was “limited” (to put it kindly) and, to be blunt, “just plain wrong.”
+Back then, our understanding of autism was limited— to put it kindly.
+To be blunt, it was just plain wrong.

-Like so many teachers, I was doing my best—using the tools and strategies we had for supporting neurodivergent students.
-I remember feeling a deep desire to reach Jeremy and all of my students, but also a lingering uncertainty: Was I doing enough?
+Like many teachers, I was doing my best.
+I used the tools and strategies we had for supporting neurodivergent students.
+I felt a deep desire to reach Jeremy and all of my students.
+Yet, I had lingering uncertainty: Was I doing enough?
 Did my students feel seen?
-How could I do more to provide an inclusive and rigorous education for all of these 6th graders?
+How could I provide an inclusive and rigorous education for all these 6th graders?

-Fast forward to today, when—luckily—communication instruction looks completely different, at least at Reach Every Voice.
+Fast forward to today.
+Luckily, communication instruction looks completely different, especially at Reach Every Voice.

-Thanks to our nonspeaking students, we now understand apraxia, the brain-body disconnect, and perhaps most importantly, we presume complete competence in all of our students.
-We no longer assume that silence means a lack of understanding, that all speech is reliable, or that the way the body appears to move is necessarily meaningful or purposeful.
+Thanks to our nonspeaking students, we now understand apraxia, the brain-body disconnect, and, perhaps most importantly, we presume complete competence in all our students.
+We no longer assume that silence means a lack of understanding.
+We also don’t assume that all speech is reliable.
+The way the body appears to move is not necessarily meaningful or purposeful.

-Instead, we look for alternative—and intentional—ways to connect: through AAC devices and letterboards, and with more patience, understanding, and compassionate listening.
+Instead, we look for alternative—and intentional—ways to connect.
+We use AAC devices and letterboards, and we practice more patience, understanding, and compassionate listening.

 Anne and Jeremy working together in their weekly 1:1 session.
 They are sitting together at a desk with their backs to us.